Scouting In Cambridge University and College Missions in London

 References in the archives to the 1st and 2nd Cambridge University Troops in University Scout documents did not tally with any District troops.
 These troops were found to be started in the University Mission in Rotherhithe, London and not part of the Cambridge District.

 Other Scout Troops attached to Missions and Settlements in London have been identified.
 The links to Cambridge, Cambridge University and Cambridge Scout District were not initially clear.

 Little can be said about the details of these Troops and Groups from the Missions.
 Cambridge Colleges and Universities had established Missions and Settlements in the poor areas of London and some started Scout Troops.
 These Troops were not part of Cambridge District or extensions of Cambridge Troops.
 No active involvement of Cambridge Troops in Cambridge University Missions in London has yet been identified.
 Mission Troops in London did camp with Cambridge Troops (see Queen’s below).
-Whilst it is likely that leaders moved between Troops only one name has surfaced, Rev CT Wood of Queens (see below)
+Whilst it is likely that leaders moved between Troops only two names have surfaced, Rev CT Wood of Queens and Rev Copestock (see below).

 Missions also existed in Cambridge such as St John’s Mission York Street which did have a Troop, the 4th Cambridge St John’s Mission, that was part of Cambridge District.

 Skyblue No 6 1954 Clare College Mission – Rotherhithe… ‘very anxious to restart the Senior Scout Troop.
 If anyone is going to live in London…’

 Skyblue May 1955 Help.
 A Scouter is needed to restart the 9th Rotherhithe (Clare College Mission) Troop.
 It is the only troop in the district that has not been restarted since the war.